 6. Not Asking for References

 There are a lot of contractors and renovation companies vying for your business.
 Be sure to conduct proper due diligence to ensure that the company you’re selecting is of high quality.
-Asking for references of past clients is the best way to gauge the true quality of their service.
+Asking for references of past clients is one of the best ways to gauge the true quality of their service.

 7. Waiting Too Long to Consult a General Contractor

 In order to properly understand the costs associated with your home renovation designs, you’ll want to consult a general contractor early in the process.
-This will guarantee that you’re aware of the time and budget requirements associated with the renovation considerations.
+This will help ensure that you’re aware of the time and budget requirements associated with the renovation considerations.
+For larger projects, a renovation consultant can also help you review project scope before work begins.

 8. Pretending to understand a design scheme